 Plastic Hollow Wall Plug

+These plastic anchors are normally used in drywall or plaster for light-duty applications, such as hanging artwork or a floating shelf (providing you do not add anything too heavy on top of the shelf once it's installed).
 Plastic hollow wall plug anchors require that you first drill a pilot hole.
-They're normally used in drywall or plaster for light-duty applications.
 When the screw is installed, the plug will expand and lock into place.Continue to 5 of 10 below.

 05 of 10

 Threaded Drywall Anchor

 Best for: Medium-duty holding power in drywall

 This common anchor is recommended for medium-duty applications and is very easy to install because it does not need a pre-drilled hole to insert.
 It's also known as a self-drilling or self-tapping anchor.
 These anchors can be made from plastic, nylon, or zinc-coated.
 The threads cut deep into the material to provide a secure hold and a pull-out resistant grip.
 The large threads are intended to hold firmly in drywall and will accept #6 or #8 sheet metal screws.
 Though you can install one with just a screwdriver, it's always best to drill it into the wall to make sure it goes straight into the surface.